Fireworks and bonfires may have contributed to New Year’s Day burn ban in Pierce County

 A burn ban is in effect as of 2 p.m.
 Tuesday for greater Pierce County.

-The Puget Sound Clean Air Agency issued the stage two burn ban due to stagnant weather and rising air pollution.
+The Puget Sound Clean Air Agency issued the Stage 2 ban due to stagnant weather and rising air pollution.

-“Overnight, there was a substantial spike in fine particle pollution in South Tacoma, likely from fireworks or late night/early morning burning,” the agency said.
+“Overnight, there was a substantial spike in fine particle pollution in South Tacoma, likely from fireworks or late night/early morning burning,” the agency said Tuesday.
 “We expect stagnant conditions for most of the day, so conditions won’t improve much, and could worsen this evening.”

 $20 for 365 Days of Unlimited Digital Access